2000.10.27

 magazine and within a 300 yard sphere from the housing area, so they cannot

 airlift from this area onto vessels.
-Therefore, the Master Plan confronts of
+Therefore, the Master Plan confronts

-the realization of the long-term problem of airlifting onto vessels seeks a
+the realization of the long-term problem of airlifting onto vessels seeks

 resolution.
 The left-hand schema in the next page reflects this Master Plan.